 Last updated: March 2026

-Ryanair's cabin-bag envelope is 55 × 40 × 20 cm (21.7 × 15.7 × 7.9 in) — one of the shallowest in Europe.
+Ryanair's cabin-bag envelope is 55 × 40 × 20 cm — one of the shallowest in Europe.
 Most 45L backpacks exceed the 20 cm (7.9 in) depth limit and get flagged at the sizer box, even with priority boarding.
-Ryanair only includes a small personal item (40 × 20 × 30 cm (15.7 × 7.9 × 11.8 in)) for free on standard fares; a 45L bag exceeds that envelope by a wide margin.
+Ryanair only includes a small personal item (40 × 30 × 20 cm) for free on standard fares; a 45L bag exceeds that envelope by a wide margin.
 Expect gate-checking and non-compliance fees unless you're running a rare carry-on-specific slim 45L design and have confirmed dimensions.
 Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →Based on Ryanair’s 21.7 × 15.7 × 7.9 in carry-on limit and real bag dimensions.

-39L rolling carry-on at 21.75 × 15.75 × 7.75 in.
+39L rolling carry-on at 21.75 × 15.75 × 7.75 in (55.2 × 40.0 × 19.7 cm).
 The only roller close to Ryanair's depth limit — clears the 7.9" depth, but exceeds height and width by ~1 mm each.
 Rigid frame means no compression margin.
-May pass a lenient sizer check, but not guaranteed on strict enforcement days.
+Exceeds Ryanair's published dimensions — unlikely to pass the sizer consistently.
+Consider this a risk option, not a reliable Ryanair bag.

 We may earn a commission from purchases — disclosure